Brain Tumors Library

 There are different types of brain and spinal cord tumors.

 Brain and spinal cord tumors are named based on the type of cell they formed in and where the tumor first formed in the CNS.
 The grade of a tumor may be used to tell the difference between slow-growing and fast-growing types of the tumor.
-The grade of a tumor is based on how abnormal the cancer cells look under a microscope and how quickly the tumor is likely to grow and spread.
+The World Health Organization (WHO) tumor grades are based on how abnormal the cancer cells look under a microscope and how quickly the tumor is likely to grow and spread.

-- Grade I (low-grade) — The tumor grows slowly, has cells that look a lot like normal cells, and rarely spreads into nearby tissues.
+- Grade I (low-grade) — The tumor cells look more like normal cells under a microscope and grow and spread more slowly than grade II, III, and IV tumor cells.
+They rarely spread into nearby tissues.
 Grade I brain tumors may be cured if they are completely removed by surgery.

-- Grade II — The tumor grows slowly, but may spread into nearby tissue and may recur (come back).
+- Grade II — The tumor cells grow and spread more slowly than grade III and IV tumor cells.
+They may spread into nearby tissue and may recur (come back).
 Some tumors may become a higher-grade tumor.

-- Grade IV (high-grade) — The tumor grows and spreads very quickly and the cells do not look like normal cells.
+- Grade IV (high-grade) — The tumor cells do not look like normal cells under a microscope and grow and spread very quickly.
 There may be areas of dead cells in the tumor.
 Grade IV tumors usually cannot be cured.

 The following types of tumors can form in the brain or spinal cord: